frrahat/Nani-Fighter/README.md

 <img src="res\\home.png">

 Nani Fighter is a simple game made with python and pygame.
-Currently It has two versions:
+Currently It has two revisions:
 * Nani Fighter : The Beginning
 * Nani Fighter : The Second Visit

 The first one is easier where the latter one is more difficult and has more enemy characters.
-These versions are compatible with both python2 and python3.
+These revisions are compatible with both python2 and python3.

 ### Installation
 Using pip :